Victor Davis: Biography

 Victor Davis was born in Guelph, Ontario.
 As a boy, Davis learned how to swim in the lakes around his home.
 He then joined the Guelph Marlin Aquatic Club at the age of 12.

 During his career, Davis held several world records as the winner of 31 national titles and 16 medals in international competition.
 At the 1982 world championships in Guayaquil, Ecuador, he set his first world record while winning the gold medal in the 200-metre breaststroke.

 At the 1984 Summer Olympics in Los Angeles, California, he won a silver medal in the 100-meter breaststroke event, then captured the gold medal in the 200-metre breaststroke, in the process establishing another world record.
 In recognition of his accomplishments, Davis was named Swimming Canada's Athlete of the Year three times and the Canadian government made him a Member of the Order of Canada.

 A star of Canada's national swim team for nine years, he retired from competitive swimming in July 1989.
 He was voted into the Canadian Olympic Hall of Fame in 1985, and posthumously into Canada's Sports Hall of Fame in 1990, and the International Swimming Hall of Fame in 1994.

 Death

 A few months after his retirement, on November 11, 1989, while outside a nightclub in the Montreal suburb of Sainte-Anne-de-Bellevue, Davis was struck by a car driven by Glen Crossley, who fled the scene.
 Crossley told police he hit Davis while trying to avoid a juice bottle Davis threatened to throw at the vehicle and didn't realize he made contact with the swimmer.
 However, other testimony showed that Davis was actually hit from behind and thrown 14 m in the air before hitting his head on a parked car and a street curb.
 Two days later, the 25-year-old swimmer died of a severe skull fracture as well as brain hemorrhage and spinal hemorrhage in hospital.
 In February 1992, Crossley was found guilty of leaving the scene of an accident and sentenced to ten months in prison, ultimately serving four months.
+Three decades later Crossley would again be guilty of manslaughter, when he accidentally killed a 70 year old drunken man in a bar fight.